Event Caching

 Manage Caching Requests

-To prevent multiple cache requests from being sent in a short amount of time after an Event has been modified, a new Apex Class, NotifyPlatformToRefreshCacheBatch, was created.
+To prevent multiple cache requests from being sent in a short amount of time after an Event has been modified, the Blackthorn | Events Cache Refresh (NotifyPlatformToRefreshCacheBatch) apex batch job was created.

 To enable the new cache batch updates, perform the following steps.